 Acne Treatment

-- a buildup of dead skin cells within the aperture.
+- Blockage of dead skin cells within the follicular opening.

 Acne Impact on Hormones